 Unlike like Craig Walker, Martha hasn’t set out to intentionally cause any harm.
 A desperately lonely woman, she’s afraid of being on her own, and unable to accept the fact that Danny isn’t love with her.

-We have a saying in the writing business that goes, You can’t make this stuff up.
 Martha is loosely based on a woman who dated a friend’s husband before he married my friend.
 The old girlfriend kept writing him love letters thinking he’d come back to her someday.
 Of course, he never did.